X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA20explosion.md

 ## Deforming terrain

-Although there will be no real concepts introduced in this chapter, I decided to add it to this series of 2D Tutorials as it is another example on the use of matrices.
+Although there will be no real concepts introduced in this chapter, I decided to add it to this series of 2D Tutorials as it is another example of the use of matrices.
 All we are going to add is a method called **AddCrater** since we want our rockets explosions to create craters, roughly the same shape of our explosion image.
-To to this we need to pass the 2D color array of this image to our method to find exactly where on the screen the crater should be and how large it should be.
+To do this we need to pass the 2D color array of this image to our method to find exactly where on the screen the crater should be and how large it should be.

 Starting with this new method: